-- User Layer - This layer defines user groups and locations of the Citrix environment.
+- User Layer - This layer defines the user groups and locations of the Citrix environment.

 - Access layer - This layer defines how users access the resources.

-- Control layer - This layer defines the components that controls the Citrix solution.
+- Control layer - This layer defines the components that control the Citrix solution.

 - Platform layer - This layer defines the physical elements where the hypervisor components and cloud service provider framework run to host the Citrix workloads.